Supervising Public Health Educator

 For more information about the department, visit their website.

-Pre-Employment Drug Screening: Potential new hires into this classification are required to successfully pass a pre-employment drug screen as a condition of employment.
-Final appointment cannot be made unless the eligible has passed the drug screen.
+Pre-Employment Drug Screening and Background: Potential new hires into this classification are required to successfully pass a pre-employment drug screen and clear a pre-employment background investigation as a condition of employment.
+Final appointment cannot be made unless the eligible has cleared all pre-employment processes.
 The County pays for the initial drug screen.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.